UVa Course Catalog (Unofficial, Lou's List)

 Offered

 Introduction to Oil-based painting.
-Prerequisites: ARTS 2000 and ARTS 2610
+Prerequisite: ARTS 2610

 ARTS 2810Introduction to Sculpture I (3)